w3f/Grants-Program/applications/polkadot.md

 We've been working on this for 8 months now:
 - Extensive threat modeling and security research for journalist protection
 - Proof-of-concept anonymous publishing platform (centralized architecture)
-- Partnerships established with Committee to Protect Journalists and Reporters Without Borders for credential issuance workflows
+- Partnerships established with Committee to Protect Journalists and Reporters Without Borders for KILT-based attestation workflows
-- Initial technical specifications for custom Substrate pallets
+- Initial technical specifications for contracts-first architecture (ink! + Solidity) and KILT integration patterns
 - User research with 30+ journalists in Mexico, Russia, and Hong Kong
+- KILT Protocol documentation review and Peregrine testnet experimentation

 **Other Funding Applications:**